Freescape

-Freescape is a video game engine, an early 3D game engine used in video games such as 1987's Driller.
+Freescape is a video game engine, an early 3D game engine first used in 1987's Driller.
 Graphics were composed mostly of solid geometry rendered without shading.

 History

 Developed in-house by Incentive Software, Freescape is considered to be one of the first proprietary 3D engines to be used in video games, although the engine was not used commercially outside of Incentive's own titles.
 The project was originally thought to be so ambitious that according to Incentive designer Ian Andrew, the company struggled to recruit programmers for the project, with many believing that it could not be achieved.

 Paul Gregory (graphics artist for Major Developments, Incentive's in-house design team) mentions that Freescape was developed by Chris Andrew starting in September 1986 on an Amstrad CPC, as it was the most suitable development system with 128K memory and had adequate power to run 3D environments.
 The engine was ported to the ZX Spectrum, MS-DOS, Commodore 64, Amiga, and Atari ST.

 Freescape development ended in 1992 with the release of 3D Construction Kit II.
 Its legacy continued in the latter Superscape VRT virtual reality authoring engine, from the same developer and advertised on the 3D Construction Kit II software.